 The rest of the 14 countries present did not win any medal:

-Gerrit Does announces his withdrawal as General Secretary I.BMX.F.
-Five years of "pulling the wagon" has been enough.
+Gerrit Does announces his withdrawal as General Secretary of I.BMX.F.
+He stated: Five years of "pulling the wagon" has been enough.
 It has been agreed however that GD would be in office till December 31st 1985.
-GD arranged that Abe Schneider announced here for the 1st time.
+GD arranged that Abe Schneider (AUS) announced here for the 1st time.
 We all remember the "Kkkkkkkuwahara corner" don't we?During the 1985 Congress a new I.BMX.F.
-President was elected: Mr. Ross Fisher from Australia.
+President was elected: Mr. Tony Hoar from Canada.
 Also Vincenzo Casino did not represent Chile anymore and a new board members had to be elected for him as well.
 Elected was: Mr. Ruy Barbosa of Chile.

 General secretary of I.BMX.F. - Gerrit Does Holland.
 (Initiative founder)

 Applications received and accepted for Associate memberships: Switzerland, Austria, Colombia (new organization applied), Italy and Mexico.
 New Zealand became a Full member.
 Totals: Full members - 12, Associate members - 14, and in progress another 7 affiliations.